giulong/spectrum/README.md

 Check Simple Java Mail's docs to see all the [available properties](https://www.simplejavamail.org/configuration.html#section-available-properties).

+> ⚠️ Mail Template<br/>
+> The default [mail.html template](spectrum/src/main/resources/templates/mail.html) is meant to be used to notify about each test result,
+> as per the snippet below.
+It might not be correctly interpolated if used on other events.
+> ```yaml
+> mail:
+>   events:
+>     - reason: after
+>       tags: [ test ]
+> ```
+>
+> If you want to provide a custom template there are two ways:
+> 1. provide a template with a custom name under `src/test/resources/templates``:
+>   ```yaml
+>   mail:
+>     template: my-template.txt # The extension doesn't really matter.
+>     events:
+>       - reason: after
+>         tags: [ test ]
+>   ```
+> 2. simply create the file `src/test/resources/templates/mail.html`.
+This will override the internal default, so there's no need to explicitly provide the path.

+> 💡 Tip<br/>
+> You may add how many consumers you want, so if you want to use different templates just add different consumers and provide a template for each.
+> Otherwise, if you set many events on the same consumer, they will share the template.

+TODO attachments like testbook

 ### Slack

 A few steps are needed to configure your Slack Workspace to receive notifications from Spectrum: